 The remaining 20% is provided by alternative solutions such as biomass gas using a pellet boiler.

-Since 2018 Vermilion is contributing to the realization of a project to build a social eco-district in Itteville (Essonne) where 900 homes and other existing or future structures will benefit from our free heat via our oil production’s geothermal energy.
+Since 2018 Vermilion is contributing to the realization of a project to build a social eco-neighborhood in Itteville (Essonne) where 900 homes and other existing or future structures will benefit from our free heat via our oil production’s geothermal energy.
 This will begin in 2019/2020 and continuing as long as we produce oil in this municipality.

 The municipality of Itteville wanted to develop its residential district with a social aspect, while also contributing to the energy transition.
-The result is an urban social eco-district that respects the principles of sustainable development.
+The result is an urban social eco-neighborhood that respects the principles of sustainable development.

 Other initiatives are being studied to develop the energy potential of each site.